mlemgroup/mormaer-mlem/README.md

 [![Mastodon Link](https://img.shields.io/mastodon/follow/108939255808776594?domain=https%3A%2F%2Fmstdn.social&label=Follow%20me%20for%20updates&style=flat)](https://elk.zone/mstdn.social/@davidbures)

 ## What is Mlem?
-Mlem is a client for [Lemmy](https://join-lemmy.org), a Reddit-esque, open-source link aggregator.
+Mlem is a client for [Lemmy](https://join-lemmy.org), a Reddit-esque, source-available link aggregator.
 With Mlem, you can effortlessly participate in the conversation across all Lemmy servers.

 ## Why Use Mlem?